abidinberkay/kntestassignment/README.md

 http://localhost:8080/docs/swagger-ui/index.html

 In order to be able to see pages you need to login first (or register if you are not logged in).
-For swagger-ui testers: You need to login and get the jwtToken response first and then paste that token to the `authorization` field on top right corner as follows:
+For swagger-ui testers: You need to login and get the jwtToken response first (by calling "/authenticate" endpoint) and then paste the received jwtToken to the `Authorization` field on top right corner as follows:
 ![img.png](img.png)

 ---